microsoft/Microsoft-365-Defender-Hunting-Queries/Initial access/SuspiciousUrlClicked.md

 // Get the unique NetworkMessageId for the email containing the Url
 | distinct RemoteUrl, NetworkMessageId
 | join EmailEvents on NetworkMessageId
-// get the email RecipientEmailAddress and ObjectId from the email
+// Get the email RecipientEmailAddress and ObjectId from the email
 | distinct RemoteUrl, NetworkMessageId, RecipientEmailAddress , RecipientObjectId
 | join kind = inner IdentityInfo on $left.RecipientObjectId  == $right.AccountObjectId
 // get the UserSid of the Recipient